Antonio Carluccio: Personal life

 Carluccio had three marriages, each of which ended in a divorce.
 His third wife was Priscilla Conran (the sister of Terence Conran).
 He was also childless.

 Carluccio was the 'castaway' on the 11 July 2008 edition of BBC Radio 4's Desert Island Discs, where he was interviewed by Kirsty Young.
 Carluccio chose the Finale from The Carnival of the Animals by Camille Saint-Saëns as his favourite record, Philip Pullman's His Dark Materials trilogy as his choice of book, and white truffles as his luxury item.

 He suffered from depression for many years, stemming from the death of his brother and the failure of his marriages.
 In 2008 Carluccio attempted suicide with a pair of scissors, but survived following the intervention of his personal assistant.
 At the time of the incident, the media were informed that he had had an accident with a bread knife.
 Carluccio later described his suicide attempt as "liberating", feeling that "from that moment on, my mind changed" and stating that his subsequent admittance to the Priory clinic made him "take stock of my life, and appreciate all the good in it".

-Carluccio was an agnostic atheist.
+Carluccio was an agnostic.
 He died on 8 November 2017 aged 80, from complications after a fall at his home.